Flashcards in Mitosis Deck (13):

 What happens during metaphase?

--Chromosomes moved by spindle fibres to form a plane in the centre called the metaphase plate and held in position.
+-Chromosomes moved by spindle fibres to form a metaphase plate in the centre and held in position.

 What happens during anaphase?